 Jesus Rescues Us From God’s Law

-These are the readings for the Third Sunday in Lent.
+These are the readings for the Eighth Sunday after Pentecost.

 God’s Word for This Week